 Students are likely to experience challenges with social communication and interaction with others and may have additional issues around their understanding of the social rules.
-These difficulties can impact on their emotional well-being and ability to participate in education.
+These difficulties can impact on their emotional wellbeing, behaviour and ability to participate in education.

 It’s quite simple – we believe in empowering uniqueness.
 We want every child and young person to achieve their full potential; educationally, socially and personally.
 We work with students to help them grow and develop in their own unique and inspiring ways.

-Our Service & Facilities:
+Our Service & Facilities